What is The Happy Farm – Lower Hamlet?

 Our aim is to farm in a way that leads to less suffering than commercial methods.
 Equally we are committed to continually refining our own methods in order to gradually reduce the harm that occurs on our farm.
 In extremely rare occasions however we may use organic pesticides or herbicides to protect our crops.

 Additionally the needs of the farm are constant and extensive.
 The work can be tiring and hard at times.
 Furthermore for the project to succeed we bring a degree of professionality to this work.
-As a result, the demands of working on the farm mean that life as a farm intern is more demanding to that of a retreatant in Plum Village.
+As a result, the demands of helping on the farm mean that life as a farm volunteer is more demanding to that of a retreatant in Plum Village.
 Initially decisions that concern the farm are made by the farm co-ordinators with support from monastic farm mentors.

 How to apply